awsdocs/amazon-aurora-user-guide/doc_source/USER_UpgradeDBInstance.PostgreSQL.md

    Please remove all usages of the 'unknown' data type and try again."
    ```

-   To find the `unknown` data type in your database so you can remove the offending column or change it to a supported data type, use the following SQL:
+   To find the `unknown` data type in your database so you can remove the offending column or change it to a supported data type, use the following SQL code\.

    ```
    SELECT DISTINCT data_type FROM information_schema.columns WHERE data_type ILIKE 'unknown';
    ```

-1. **Perform a dry run upgrade** – We highly recommend testing a major version upgrade on a duplicate of your production database before trying the upgrade on your production database\.
+1. Perform a dry run upgrade\.

+   We highly recommend testing a major version upgrade on a duplicate of your production database before trying the upgrade on your production database\.
 To create a duplicate test instance, you can either restore your database from a recent snapshot or clone your database\.
 For more information, see [Restoring from a Snapshot](USER_RestoreFromSnapshot.md#USER_RestoreFromSnapshot.Restoring) or [Cloning Databases in an Aurora DB Cluster](Aurora.Managing.Clone.md)\.

-   To perform the dry\-run upgrade, see [Manually Upgrading the Aurora PostgreSQL Engine](#USER_UpgradeDBInstance.Upgrading.Manual) for more information\.

-1. **Upgrade your production instance** – When the dry\-run major version upgrade is successful, you should be able to upgrade your production database with confidence\.
    For more information, see [Manually Upgrading the Aurora PostgreSQL Engine](#USER_UpgradeDBInstance.Upgrading.Manual)\.

+1. Upgrade your production instance\.

+   When your dry\-run major version upgrade is successful, you should be able to upgrade your production database with confidence\.
+For more information, see [Manually Upgrading the Aurora PostgreSQL Engine](#USER_UpgradeDBInstance.Upgrading.Manual)\.
 **Note**
 During the upgrade process, you can't do a point\-in\-time restore of your cluster\.
 Aurora PostgreSQL takes a DB cluster snapshot during the upgrade process if your backup retention period is greater than 0\.
 You can perform a point\-in\-time restore to times before the upgrade began and after the automatic snapshot of your instance has completed\.

    For information about an upgrade in progress, you can use Amazon RDS to view two logs that the pg\_upgrade utility produces\.
 These are `pg_upgrade_internal.log` and `pg_upgrade_server.log`\.
 Amazon Aurora appends a timestamp to the file name for these logs\.
 You can view these logs as you can any other log\.
 For more information, see [Amazon Aurora Database Log Files](USER_LogAccess.md)\.

-1. **Upgrade PostgreSQL extensions** – The PostgreSQL upgrade process doesn't upgrade any PostgreSQL extensions\.
+1. Upgrade PostgreSQL extensions\.
+The PostgreSQL upgrade process doesn't upgrade any PostgreSQL extensions\.
 For more information, see [Upgrading PostgreSQL Extensions](#USER_UpgradeDBInstance.Upgrading.ExtensionUpgrades)\.

-1. **After completing a major version upgrade** – After the major version upgrade is complete, we recommend the following:
+After you complete a major version upgrade, we recommend the following:
 + Run the `ANALYZE` operation to refresh the `pg_statistic` table\.
 + Consider testing your application on the upgraded database with a similar workload to verify that everything works as expected\.
 After the upgrade is verified, you can delete this test instance\.

 ## Manually Upgrading the Aurora PostgreSQL Engine<a name="USER_UpgradeDBInstance.Upgrading.Manual"></a>